hillmandj/sort_bot/README.md

 To run the program:

-1. Create two blank text files to write to (one for incidents that happened this month, the other for incidents that occured in prior months)
-2. Run the program in the Python Shell
+1. Run the program in the Python Shell
-3. Input what month the incident emails you're interested in sorting was received
+2. Input what month the incident emails you're interested in sorting were received
-4. Input the year the incident emails you're interested in sorting was received
+3. Input the year the incident emails you're interested in sorting were received
-5. Select a text files you created earlier in order to write to them when prompted
+4. Choose a name for the file that will contain this month's sorted alerts.
+5. Choose a name for the file that will contain prior month's sorted alerts.
 6. Program completes, you can view the results by double clicking the html files that are automatically created.
-These files were originally the blank text files you created.
+7. If the program encounters an email where the name of the facility is spelled slightly differently, or if there is a new facility, the user will be alerted to add that to the facility file.
+The exact spelling of the name as it appears in the email will be provided.

+IMPORTANT NOTE: The default/initial directory in the calls to asksaveasfile are currently the path to the Desktop for MedTech's designated sort_bot computer.
+These values must be changed if you are going to run the script on your own computer.

-Ways I intend to make this program better in upcoming versions:
+Ways I intend to improve this program:

-- Automatically generate output files
-- Implement exception handling
+-Add a way to merge previous outputs of sort_bot to generate one large file.
+This is important because this program was originally designed to be executed monthly, after we received all the alerts for the month.
+However, since we are able to process alerts faster using sort_bot, we now process alerts weekly or even less.
+This means that occasionally, someone has to hand-sort previous outputs of sort_bot with newer ones.
+Though this is much easier to do, since both outputs are already sorted by facility ID and date received, it would be much better to be able to select a number of files, extract content, and re-sort.

+-Update exception handling to automatically add new facility name values to the facility file if encountered.
+The only required input from the user following this would be the Facility ID number associated with that facility name.

 Thanks for checking out my program!